 Oberhausen (ōˈbərhouˌzən) [key], city (1994 pop.
-226,254), North Rhine–Westphalia, W Germany, an industrial center of the Ruhr district.
-It is a port on the Rhine-Herne Canal and a rail junction; it has railway workshops and a large thermoelectric plant.
-Manufactures include iron and steel, coal, refined zinc, dyes, steam boilers, wire rope, glass, machinery, and chemicals.
+226,254), North Rhine–Westphalia, W Germany, a former industrial center of the Ruhr district.
+It is a port on the Rhine-Herne Canal and a rail junction.
+Chemicals are produced, and there are some light industries; coal mining and iron and steel production, once significant industries, came to an end in the 1990s.
 The first German steam engine was built in Sterkrade, now a district of Oberhausen, in 1814.
 Oberhausen was chartered in 1874.
+An aquarium is in the city.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.